rafaelanderka/lattice-boltzmann-simulator/README.md

 You will need [Node.js](https://nodejs.org/) installed on your local machine in order to use [npm](https://www.npmjs.com).

-After cloning the repository, navigate to the top-level directory of the project and run
+After cloning the repository, navigate to the top-level directory of the project in your terminal and run

 ```
 npm install